vicky150612/Mediflow/Reference.md

   - Add prescription for a patient (`POST /prescription`)

 ### ❌ Missing / Left To Do
-- Edit doctor profile (e.g., registration number)
+- Edit doctor profile

 ---

+## 🛎️ Receptionist Functionality

+### ✅ Implemented
+- **Modern Dashboard** with:
+  - Profile info
+  - Gets patient requests sent by doctors(Socket.io)
+  - Mark requests as done(Socket.io) which also updated the db

+### ❌ Missing / Left To Do
+- Billing (Optional)
+- Supports voice dictation for faster note-taking

+---

 ## 🔐 General System Issues
-- No Email verification or mobile verification
 - No activity log
-- Pdf upload is not working
 - No password reset/change functionality
 - No profile editing
 - No dark mode